Acceptable Use of Technology (Policy)

 - Using technology to obtain, view or disseminate pornography

 - Transmitting or making accessible any content that discriminates against any protected classification (see Non-Discrimination policy)

-All employees and contractors acting on behalf of the College must use a College email account for conducting College business.
-All College email communications should be conducted solely using College email and not personal email accounts.
-In addition, College email is to be used for College business, and should not generally be used for personal matters.
+All employees and contractors acting on behalf of LMC must use an LMC email account for conducting LMC business.
+All LMC email communications should be conducted solely using LMC email and not personal email accounts.
+In addition, LMC email is to be used for LMC business, and should not generally be used for personal matters.

-All email correspondence conducted using College technology is part of the College email system and property of the College.
-In instances of alleged violation of College policies or procedures email messages may be retrieved and reviewed by administration.
+All email correspondence conducted using LMC technology is part of the LMC email system and property of LMC.
+In instances of alleged violation of LMC policies or procedures email messages may be retrieved and reviewed by administration.